ReLU Neural Networks of Polynomial Size for Exact Maximum Flow Computation: Introduction

-\begin{itemize} \item In order to make it possible to think about NNs in an algorithmic way, we introduce the pseudo-code language \emph{Max-Affine Arithmetic Programs} (MAAPs) in \Cref{Sec:MAAP}.
-We show that MAAPs and NNs are basically equivalent (up to constant factors) concerning three basic complexity measures corresponding to depth, width, and overall size of NNs.
-Hence, MAAPs serve as a convenient tool for constructing NNs with bounded size and could be useful for further research about NN expressivity far beyond the scope of this paper. \item Based on a result from subtraction-free circuit complexity~\cite{fomin2016subtraction}, we prove that polynomial-size NNs can exactly compute the value of a minimum spanning tree in \Cref{Sec:CO}.
-For a graph with~$n$ nodes, the size of the NN is~$\mathcal{O}(n^3)$. \item We prove that polynomial-size NNs can exactly solve the Maximum Flow Problem in \Cref{Sec:MaxFlow}.
-Since classical maximum flow algorithms do not admit straightforward NN implementations, we develop a new maximum flow algorithm in the form of a MAAP.
-In particular, our algorithm only consists of simple arithmetic computations and works without conditional branchings.
-We conclude that, for a flow network with $n$ nodes and $m$ arcs, there exists a ReLU NN of size $\mathcal{O}(n^2 m^2)$ that maps any real-valued arc capacities to a maximum flow. \end{itemize}
+In order to make it easier to think about NNs in an algorithmic way, we introduce the pseudo-code language \emph{Max-Affine Arithmetic Programs} (MAAPs).
+We show that MAAPs and NNs are equivalent (up to constant factors) concerning three basic complexity measures corresponding to depth, width, and overall size of NNs.
+Hence, MAAPs serve as a convenient tool for constructing NNs with bounded size and could be useful for further research about NN expressivity beyond the scope of this paper.

+We use this result to prove our two main theorems.
+The first one shows that computing the value of a minimum spanning tree has polynomial complexity on NNs.
+The proof is based on a result from subtraction-free circuit complexity~\cite{fomin2016subtraction}.

+\begin{restatable}{theorem}{thmMST} For a fixed graph with $n$ vertices, there exists an NN of depth $\mathcal{O}(n\log n)$, width $\mathcal{O}(n^2)$, and size $\mathcal{O}(n^3)$ that correctly maps a vector of edge weights to the value of a minimum spanning tree. \end{restatable}

+The second result shows that computing a maximum flow has polynomial complexity on NNs.
+Since all classical algorithms involve conditional branchings based on the comparison of real numbers, the proof involves the development of a new strongly polynomial maximum flow algorithm which avoids such branchings.
+While, in terms of standard running times, the algorithm is definitely not competitive with algorithms that exploit comparison-based branchings, it is of independent interest with respect to the structural understanding of flow problems.